20200910_JSquared_ZackKing_0506FF

-Prepare for Some Smoke and Mirrors!
-Zach King TikTok
+Prepare for Some Smoke and Mirrors!Ā Zach King TikTok

 “The audience will sometimes call this magic,” says King, “but I don’t know if a kid today would be able to see the difference between what I do and what David Copperfield does.
 It’s about the sense of wonder they get out of it.”

 But what’s next for King himself?
-When asked whether he’d consider moving into traditional models of media like feature films, he remains circumspect: “When I got out of film school, my dream was to make something for the big screen.
-Now I make things for the smallest screens…the goal then was to reach the largest possible audience, and that was how it was done.
+When asked whether he’d consider moving into traditional models of media like feature films, he remains circumspect.
+“When I got out of film school, my dream was to make something for the big screen.
+Now I make things for the smallest screens.
+The goal then was to reach the largest possible audience, and that was how it was done.
 The model is evolving, but what I want to do as a filmmaker is still to connect with the viewer in an emotional way.”
-With TikTok’s future no longer in jeopardy, and King reaching the heights of his creative powers, it appears likely that the gatekeepers of the film industry may end up needing him more than he’ll ever need them.
+As King reaches the heights of his creative powers, it appears that the gatekeepers of the film industry may end up needing him more than he’ll ever need them.

 Photo Shoot Location: Zach King TikTok